lianghai/mongolian/README.md

 # Mongolian resources

-This is [Liang Hai](https://lianghai.github.io)’s growing list of public resources about the Mongolian script / ᠮᠣᠩᠭᠣᠯ ᠪᠢᠴᠢᠭ.
+This is [Liang Hai](https://lianghai.github.io)’s growing list of public resources for the Mongolian script / ᠮᠣᠩᠭᠣᠯ ᠪᠢᠴᠢᠭ.
 They may help with the community efforts of improving the script’s (Unicode) text representation and (OpenType, etc.) shaping situation.

 ## Documents